 A massive list of homeschooling support groups throughout the world.
 Search your location to find others who can help you with local laws, ideas, recommendations, and other forms of support.

-Homeschool.com is a great resource for any homeschooling parent, but its Autistic Child Forum makes it an especially helpful resource for those who homeschool children with autism.
-The forum acts as a support group where members can ask questions, offer or seek advice, or simply share challenges and triumphs.
+Homeschool.com is a wonderful site for any homeschooling parent, but its forums are an especially great resource.
+Each forum covers a different topic, and acts as a support group where members can ask questions, offer or seek advice, or simply share challenges and triumphs.

 Home Schooling Aspies is a support list for Christian homeschooling parents of children with Asperger’s Syndrome.
 Posted topics are meant to encourage, inspire, support, and prompt prayer.

 A2Z Homeschooling is an invaluable website for parent educators of students with autism.
 The website features tons of advice in the form of stories from other parents and professionals, plus online support and reviews on autism-themed books and websites.